Mpdreamz/localghost.io/contents/articles/static-blogging-on-azure-2012-12-12/index.md

 and

-	make build
+	make MSG="Commit message"

 brings home the cake. `make new` takes care of figuring out what day it is and slugifying my desired blog title.
+`MAKE MSG=""` will commit my changes and push it to github.
+Github then notifies Azure to deploy my latest changes.
+This all happens within a few seconds!

-For hosting I ended up with Azure git based hosting which has a little gem I could not get on Heroku the `.deployment` file where I can point to an alternative root.
+For hosting I ended up with Azure git based hosting because it has a little gem I could not get on Heroku the `.deployment` file where I can point to an alternative root.

 	[config]